Roofing dumpster rental in Los Angeles

 - Best for: Most two-story residential tear-offs

-The 20-Yard Container works well for roof tear-offs because low side walls let crews ground-throw shingles with ease.
+The 20-Yard Container is a roofing workhorse with low side walls so crews can ground-throw shingles without scaffolding.

 30-Yard Roofing Dumpster